 There are many benefits to becoming a CPA tax professional, including:

 The CPA is a flexible credential.
 It allows you to enter diverse positions in accounting, auditing, and attestation.
 Plus, CPAs can also offer tax planning and tax preparation services.
-And the IRS has given them unlimited representation rights with the clients’ cases, and that gives you a lot of professional responsibilities.
+And the IRS has given them unlimited representation rights with the client’s cases, which gives them many professional responsibilities.

 However, if you want to travel or work in multiple states, remember that the CPA is granted by state-level authorities.
 So if you get your CPA license in one state, it might not be valid in another.